Beginners guide on how to use a camera and take better photos

 Main parts of interest on the front of the camera

 Image sensor – The image sensor is the part of the camera that absorbs the light from the scene, after it travels through the lens.
-This can vary in size, but the most important thing to remember about it is that any dust or dirt that gets onto the image sensor can cause image quality problems, such as specs of dust on images, so it’s best to leave the body cap or lens on the lens at all times.
+This can vary in size, but the most important thing to remember about it is that any dust or dirt that gets onto the image sensor can damage image quality eg specs of dust on images; so it’s best to leave the body cap or lens on the lens at all times.
 It’s much easier to keep a sensor clean, than it is to clean a dirty sensor.

 Lens mount – The lens mount is what the lens attaches to, and you can line up the red/white dot on the camera body to the red/white dot on the lens, and then simply twist the lens till it clicks into position.